 Content Security Policy (CSP) frame-ancestors directive

 The frame-ancestors attribute can be used within a CSP HTTP response header to determine whether it can render the page within a frame or an iframe.
-By ensuring the legitimate content is not embedded within other sites, developers can prevent clickjacking attacks.
+Developers can prevent clickjacking attacks by ensuring that legitimate content is not embedded within other sites.
 There are three options for frame-ancestors:

 - Content-Security-Policy: frame-ancestors ‘none’; – prevents any site from framing the content

 - Content-Security-Policy: frame-ancestors ‘self’; – allows the current site to frame page contents